Battle of the Ancre: 18 November

-V Corps attacked with two divisions north of the Ancre river.
+V Corps attacked with two divisions north of the Ancre.
 The 37th Division moved on its right through Beaucourt and at about 1:00 a.m., established posts from Bois d'Hollonde west to the Puisieux road and south to Ancre Trench.
 At dawn both brigades held Muck Trench and were ready to advance, once the 32nd Division on the left captured Frankfort Trench.
 At zero hour, patrols found German troops in Railway Trench; further to the left British troops bombed their way to the junction of Leave Avenue and Frankfort Trench, where the meeting with the 32nd Division was expected.
-Puisieux Trench was entered with difficulty and captured down to the Ancre and a patrol met the 19th Division troops on the railway.
+Puisieux Trench was entered with difficulty and captured down to the Ancre and a patrol met the 19th (Western) Division troops on the railway.

 The 32nd Division was to attack Munich and Frankfort trenches, between Leave Avenue and Lager Alley.
 On the right the 97th Brigade advanced with all four battalions at 6:10 a.m., through sleet and the right-hand battalion was soon stopped by machine-gun fire.
 The right flank of the centre right battalion was also stopped but further left the advance reached Munich and Frankfort trenches, where the British were cut off and captured.
 Troops on the left were stopped at a strongpoint in Munich Trench and held on in no-man's-land until dark.
 Further left the junction of Lager Alley was captured and down the hill, touch was gained with the 14th Brigade.
 The 14th Brigade was to capture Ten Tree Alley 500 yd forward and form a defensive flank.

-One battalion began early, advanced down Lager Alley, with its left on Serre Trench and descended the valley towards the village which some troops reached, although most were captured or killed during the day.
+One battalion began early, advanced down Lager Alley, with its left on Serre Trench and descended the valley towards the village, that some troops reached, although most were captured or killed during the day.
 The next battalion on the left was quickly stopped by German machine-gun fire, after the British barrage fell 600 yd too far forward and attempts to bomb forward failed, the battalions of 97th Brigade rallying in Wagon Road and New Munich Trench.
 German artillery fire was more effective, cutting communication apart from pigeons and runners.
 The only gain for the brigade was on the left flank near the Quadrilateral where a slight advance was made and consolidated.
-Ninety men of the 16th Battalion, Highland Light Infantry (the "Glasgow Boys Brigade" Pals battalion) were cut off in Frankfort Trench, where they held out until 21 November when 45 survivors (thirty of them wounded) surrendered.
+Ninety men of the 16th Battalion, Highland Light Infantry (the Glasgow Boys Brigade Pals battalion) were cut off in Frankfort Trench, where they held out until 21 November when 45 survivors (thirty of them wounded) surrendered.